-Unfortunately, it often sounds easier than it actually is, especially when it comes to tools for task management.
-There are a few options: boards, lists, structure trees, timelines.
+Apart from a suitable project management method, the right tools are crucial for the success of projects.
+Deciding on one method and a matching tool often appears to be easier than it is - especially when it comes to project management tools.
+There are plenty of options: boards, lists, structure trees, timelines.
 But what tools do you actually need for your project?
 To shed some light on the subject, let's take a closer look at a very popular tool today: the Gantt Chart.

 What is a Gantt Chart?

 A Gantt Chart is a bar chart that is often used in project management.
 Project plans, including all activities and events in their chronological course, can be easily displayed graphically.
 Deadlines and dependencies are visibly highlighted allowing you to quickly identify bottlenecks.